paranoid-software/elemental-cms/readme.md

 ## Running the app

-Until now, we have created a multilanguage page and successfully published it, but we are missing our application entry point.
+We have created a multilanguage page and successfully published it, but we are missing our application entry point.

-Since this framework is based on Flask we must create a simple  entry point as we will do it for any Flask application; a simple boilerplate can be found down below:
+Since this framework is based on Flask we can create an entry point just like we will do it for any other Flask application; a simple boilerplate can be found down below:

 ```python
 import json